Novadart/novabill/novabill-server/src/main/webapp/private_assets/plugins/bootstrap-datetimepicker/README.md

 ### pickerPosition

 String.
-Default: 'bottom-right' (other supported value : 'bottom-left')
+Default: 'bottom-right' (supported values are: 'bottom-right', 'bottom-left', 'top-right', 'top-left')

 This option allows to place the picker just under the input field for the component implementation instead of the default position which is at the bottom right of the button.